go-xorm/tidb/README.md

 tidb driver and dialect for github.com/go-xorm/xorm
 ========

-** experiment support **

-STATUS: build pass but some tests failed.

-Currently, we can support tidb for some operations.
+Currently, we can support tidb for allmost all the operations.

 # How to use